-This is an occasional series describing improv games, exercises or strategies that I’ve been thinking about lately.
+This is an expanding series describing improv games, exercises or strategies that I’ve been thinking about lately.
 As I’m working my way through the “Ten Commandments” of Theatresports, I’m pairing helpful games with the current principle or rule in a shorter and pithier blog entry.
-I heard you Norman!

 Today, the spotlight is on an elegant little exercise that explores the first commandment concept of blocking (negating) and accepting (yielding).
-It’s called “Reiterate/Repeat”.
+Let’s explore Reiterate/Repeat.

 Generally but not exclusively played in pairs, players create a scene where each subsequent line of dialogue must first reiterate or repeat the essence of your fellow player’s prior line of dialogue before adding new material.